chrismaier/PORT/README.md

 Used to abstract and standardize a systems current maturity level for leaders.

 ### *** **CAUTION** ***
-Maturity models should never be used as a shaming tool or bludgeon to beat up on a system or development team.
+*Maturity models should never be used as a shaming tool or bludgeon to beat up on a system or development team.*

+### Use of PORT

 Maturity models work best when there are multiple systems to be assessed and the assessments are designed to abstract differences away from one another.
 Assessments should be honest, factual representations of current state, not fictitious rosy colored glasses fantasy future state wishful thinking pipe dreams.